-Edo, Delta devt commission achievable — Oghenesivbe - Vanguard News
+Edo, Delta Devt Commission achievable — Oghenesivbe - Vanguard News

 He noted that in the spirit of Bendel, it will not be out of place, if both states work out modalities for the establishment of Edo Delta Development Commission, EDDC, devoid of partisan politics and affiliations so that the lofty dreams and socio-economic ideas of Okowa and Obaseki can be sustained beyond their tenure as governors.

-“Gov Okowa and Obaseki are goals driven leaders with a good measure of financial discipline, which is why they decided to form socioeconomic and cultural synergy devoid of political affiliations; but centred on improving the wellbeing of their people through mutually agreed projects and multilateral cooperation.
+“Gov Okowa and Obaseki are goals driven leaders with good measure of financial discipline, which is why they decided to form socioeconomic and cultural synergy devoid of political affiliations; but centered on improving the wellbeing of their people through mutually agreed projects and multilateral cooperation.